Toyota GT86 | Gs450h | 8kWh LTO

 Future:

 An idea for the future with this project (and potentially any Gs450h project, though it makes most sense for my choice of chemistry) is to make use of the boost converter in the Gs450h inverter as a "range-extender".
-I can make use of a more power dense chemistry that doesn't necessarily support the same power density as the LTO pack.
+I can make use of a more energy dense chemistry that doesn't necessarily support the same power density as the LTO pack.
 And recharge the LTO pack at up to 30kW which is plenty for any legal cruising speed.
 The big challenge here is controlling the boost converter which afaik no one has figured out.
 Some others have been curious about this, I was heavily dissuaded when Johannes himself said something like "that will be hard, start with something simpler".
 I haven't been able to put down the idea entirely, so the system should now be modular and work as a 'bog standard gs450h conversion" with the LTO pack only, albeit with very poor range.
 With opportunity to increase that range.

 I plan to share progress updates on youtube, and will use this forum thread as a blog for more details.